 Can you tell the difference between these two circular pieces?
 They are crocheted with the same yarn, same hook, same number of stitches, same number of increases, and both are made in single crochet.
 So what’s the difference?
-The swatch on the left seems a bit more like a hexagon rather than a circle.
-But why is this?
+The swatch on the left looks like a hexagon rather than a circle.
+But why is that?
+Let’s go over how you can crochet a perfect circle.

 Let’s take a closer look at each swatch.
 The swatch below is the most common way to make a flat single crochet circle.
-We begin with 6 stitches in the round at the center, and then make 6 increases per round as we crochet in a spiral, placing each increase at the beginning of each stitch repeat.
+We begin with six stitches in the round at the center, then make six increases per round as we crochet in a spiral, placing each increase at the beginning of each stitch repeat.
 The increases are marked in yellow below.
 You can see that the increases are stacking up in vertical columns with each round.
-Because all of the extra stitches are concentrated in these 6 points around the circle, they are creating the 6 pointed corners along the outer edge.
+Because the extra stitches are concentrated in these six points around the circle, they create the six pointed corners along the outer edge.

 Now take a look at the sample below.
 Again, the increases are marked in yellow.
 We can see that after the first few rounds, the increases are not worked into the increases from the previous round.
 Because the points where the increases happen are in a different location within each round, they do not create those corners, and are therefore less visible.

 Both of these methods are useful and result in a circular shape that will lie flat.
-The first method is a bit simpler to work up because you always place the increase in the first stitch of each repeat around the circle.
+The first method is simpler because you always place the increase in the first stitch of each repeat around the circle.
 The second method results in a much smoother circle where the increases are not very noticeable.
-It may seem to take a bit more effort because you will need to keep shifting those increases in each round, but if you try the following method, you will see that it isn’t difficult to do.
-You just need to pay attention to your stitches for the first 6 rounds and after that, no more counting—I promise!
+It may take a bit more effort because you will need to keep shifting those increases in each round, but if you try the following method, you will see that it isn’t difficult to do.
+You just need to pay attention to your stitches for the first six rounds and after that, no more counting — I promise!

 Circle (worked in continuous rounds)

-Note: You will need 6 stitch markers, and one of these must be in a contrasting color or shape.
+Note: You will need six stitch markers, and one of these must be in a contrasting color or shape.

 Rnd 1: Make a magic ring (adjustable loop), 6 SC into ring, pull on beginning yarn tail to tighten ring.
 6 sts.
 Do not join and begin working in continuous rnds.
 Use contrasting stitch marker to keep track of the first stitch of each round.